 - Rocksmith USB cable

 Setup tips for computers (except Rocksmith USB cable):

 - Connect your instrument: Most audio interfaces have at least one of the inputs designated as “Instrument” or “Hi-Z”, accompanied by a switch labeled “Inst/Line” or “Hi-Z on/off”.
 Different input types are needed to accommodate for the difference in signal and impedance levels of various input sources.
 Instruments, such as an electric guitar with magnetic pickups or an acoustic guitar with a piezo-electric pickup, require high input impedance, so make sure you connect your instrument to the matching input on your audio interface and set the input mode switch, if present, to the “Hi-Z” or “Inst” position.

 - Adjusting the input gain: Turn the gain knob on your interface to zero.
 Make a loud sound on your instrument and start turning the gain up, observing the “Peak” indicator light.
 Strum the strings again, if necessary.
 Stop increasing the gain once you see the “Peak” light coming on, then reduce the gain a little, so that the signal level is high enough for your instrument to be audible and low enough to avoid clipping and distortion.
 If your interface has a separate “Signal present” light in addition to the “Peak” light, make sure the “Signal present” light is on but the “Peak” one isn’t.

 - Selecting the input in Yousician: Launch Yousician and go to Settings → Game.
-Select Audio set up → Advanced settings and you will see a list of all the available Input devices.
+Select Audio set up → Advanced settings and you see a list of all the available Input devices.
 Pick the one you are using and you are ready to rock!

 On Windows, Yousician also supports ASIO drivers, which are provided by most audio interface manufacturers.
 The driver, if installed, can be selected in Yousician under Settings → Game → Audio Setup → Advanced settings.
 Note that some audio interfaces may not support certain features of Yousician, when using ASIO drivers.
 If you are experiencing issues with the ASIO driver, try using the Windows Audio driver instead.

 These are the supported interfaces at the moment.
-Should you experience issues with other interfaces, Yousician Support will not be able to help.
+Should you experience issues with other interfaces, Yousician Support can not offer help.